Navsari

 Navsari is the ninth biggest city in the state of Gujarat in India.
 It is the administrative headquarters of Navsari District.
 Navsari is between Surat and Mumbai.
-It is a twin city of Surat, 37 km to the north.
+It is a twin city of Surat, 37 km to the south.
 At the 2011 Census of India, Navsari was the 16th biggest city of Gujarat state.
 It ranked 10th most populous city of Gujarat in the 1991 Census of India and 2001 Census of India.
 Dandi village near Navsari was the focal point of the great Salt March led by Mahatma Gandhi during civil disobedience movement of India.

 History

 Jamsetji Tata, the person behind Tata Group and a major Parsi businessman from Navsari.

 Navsari was originally known as "Navasarika", and was the capital of a vishya (an administrative unit) in the Lata region.
 It is identified with "Nusaripa", a city mentioned in Ptolemy's 2nd century Greek-language work Geography.

 The Chalukyas of Navasarika, who governed the area around Navsari as subordinates of the Chalukyas of Vatapi, repulsed an Umayyad invasion of the area in 738-739 CE.

 According to the Parsi tradition, in 1142 CE, when they first came to Navsari, the city was named Nag Mandal.
 The Parsis found the city's atmosphere similar to that of the Sari region of Iran.
-In the Persian language, "now" means new, and "Sari" refers to the region in Iran, hence the name Naoo Sari.
-Two families of Parsi Zoroastrian priests settled in Navsari in the early 13th century, and the town soon emerged as the main center of the Parsi priesthood and religious authority.
+In the Persian language, "nav" means new, and "Sari" refers to the region in Iran, hence the name Nav Sari.
+Two families of Parsi Zoroastrian priests settled in Navsari in the early 13th century, and the town soon emerged as the main centre of the Parsi priesthood and religious authority.
 As the Parsi community grew at other places in India, the priests from Navsari were sought by the new Parsi settlements throughout the country.
-It is the home of the Bhagarsath Atash Behram established in 1765 CE Surat replaced Navsari as the principal settlement of the Parsi community in the 18th century, following its rise as a major trade center for the European factories, and the Maratha incursions into Surat; Surat itself lost this position to Bombay in the later years.
+It is the home of the Bhagarsath Atash Behram established in 1765 CE.
+Surat replaced Navsari as the principal settlement of the Parsi community in the 18th century, following its rise as a major trade centre for the European factories, and the Maratha incursions into Surat; Surat itself lost this position to Bombay in the later years.